-Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity y 3: AMQP Programming Guide

-As of 30.08.17

-Page 24 of 61

 Using parameters of the receive() method, the application can either wait until a message is received for a limited (pass the timeout in milliseconds as a parameter to the method) or unlimited time.
 Using the method receiveNoWait(), a message can be received without waiting (if there is no message waiting, the method will return null).